evcaho/evcaho.github.io/_posts/2017-01-13-single-quotes-vs-double-quotes-ruby.markdown

 'There are ' + num_people + ' people going to the fair.'
 ```

 But which one is better?
-And does it even matter, especially when you're starting out?
+And does it even matter, especially when you're just beginning to code?

 ### Speed vs. *Speed*

-There are a few reasons why single quotes get touted as "better": they're faster to parse, there are less escape sequences (for single quotes and a single backslash).
-The old rule of thumb was to use single quotes unless using string interpolation.
+There are a few reasons why single quotes get touted as "better": they're faster to parse, and there are only two [escape sequences](https://en.wikibooks.org/wiki/Ruby_Programming/Strings#Escape_sequences): for single quotes and a single backslash.
+The old rule of thumb was to use single quotes unless you were using string interpolation.

 Well, single quotes *are* faster ([as this Viget article points out ](https://www.viget.com/articles/just-use-double-quoted-ruby-strings).
 The reason is that your computer/the lexer is going to spend time scanning the string for `#{}`.
 But the difference is really, really small. **Like, statistically insignificant.**